 We are located at 47 Carleton Street, Portadown, Co.
 Armagh BT62 3EP.
 Click here for a map and directions on how to reach us.

 If you need to cancel or change an appointment, please give us as much notice as possible, at least 2 working days.
-If you need to reschedule less than 2 working days before the appointment there will be a charge of £30/half hour appointment.
+If you need to reschedule less than 2 working days before the appointment there will be a charge of £30 for every half hour.

 Unfortunately sometimes fillings for whatever reason may fall out or become chipped or broken.
 There are many reasons for this including biting down suddenly on something hard such as a hard boiled sweet.
 Symptoms can vary from none at all to sensitivity to hot and cold or tenderness on chewing.
 A lost filling will always feel much bigger to the tongue.